-Cocaine is a powerful stimulant that is commonly abused in the United States.
+Cocaine is a powerful stimulant that presents many dangers to users.
 If you or someone you know is addicted to cocaine, they will most likely experience withdrawal symptoms when they stop using.
 Cocaine withdrawal can be a difficult process, not only due to the strong chemical dependence and addiction that the drug itself causes, but also because of the severity of withdrawal symptoms.

 What are the Symptoms of Cocaine Withdrawal?